jelmer/myhoard/README.md

 Setting `PYTHON_VERSION` is optional, but make sure you're using the same interpreter that was employed during setup, otherwise you may encounter runtime errors.

+# System Installation

+myhoard can be installed system-wide by running:

+`python3 setup.py install`

+A .spec file is also present in this directory for building RPM files.

 # License

 MyHoard is licensed under the Apache License, Version 2.0.
 Full license text